modocache/MDCScrollBarLabel/README.md

 Basically, you have two options.
 You can:

-- Subclass MDCScrollBarViewController and set an MDCScrollBarLabel to it's scrollBarLabel property.
+- Subclass MDCScrollBarViewController and set an MDCScrollBarLabel to its scrollBarLabel property.
 - Implement a UIViewController which is a UIScrollBarDelegate, then call the fade in/out logic for the label as you'd like.